Holography of Linear Dilaton Spacetimes from the Bottom Up: Introduction

 Below we briefly recall what is known about LD holography and then expose our approach.

 \paragraph{LD holography from strings (review).}

 It has long been known that the linear dilaton background is holographic \cite{Aharony:1998ub}.
 The string derivation of this fact involves a stack of NS5 branes taken in an appropriate decoupling limit.
-It leads to a holographic correspondence between a string theory in a seven-dimensional (7D) LD background and a 6D string theory on a stack of {NS5} branes with $g_s\to 0$ \cite{Aharony:1998ub}.
+It leads to a holographic correspondence between a string theory in a seven-dimensional (7D) LD background and a 6D string theory on a stack of {NS5} branes with $g_s\to 0$ \cite{Aharony:1998ub}, where $g_s$ is the string coupling.
 The latter limit is known as little string theory (LST) \cite{Seiberg:1997zk,Berkooz:1997cq}.
 It is an interacting theory of noncritical strings which is nonlocal, has no massless graviton, and has Hagedorn density of states at high energy \cite{Aharony:1999ks,Kutasov:2001uf}.
 Lower-dimensional versions of this LD$_7$/LST$_6$ duality can be obtained via spatial compactifications.

 Even though we know that the dual LST {does exist}, it is hard to study it because it seemingly has no independent formulation such as a Lagrangian description.
 However, it has been recently proposed that a 2D compactification of LST with many fundamental strings may be described as a CFT$_2$ deformed by a specific single-trace $T\overline T$ deformation \cite{Giveon:2017nie}.
 As a result, the 3D gravitational description of this deformed CFT$_2$ is a string theory living on a background that interpolates between AdS$_3$ and LD$_3$.
-The LD$_3$ geometry corresponds to the large $T\overline T$ deformation regime.
-Further evidence for the proposed duality involves the behavior of correlators and of certain symmetries (see \cite{Giribet:2017imm, Asrat:2017tzd, Chakraborty:2023mzc,Chakraborty:2020fpt,Chakraborty:2023zdd, Georgescu:2022iyx, Aharony:2023dod}, and \cite{Guica_lecture} for a review).
-These progresses are obtained from the top-down via string models analyses.
+The LD$_3$ geometry corresponds to the large $T\overline T$ deformation regime. {The mass of some of these 3D spacetimes has been computed in \cite{Chang:2023kkq} and does seem to reproduce the effect of a $T \bar T$ deformation. } Further evidence for the proposed duality involves the behavior of correlators and of certain symmetries (see \cite{Giribet:2017imm, Asrat:2017tzd, Araujo:2018rho,Chakraborty:2020fpt,Georgescu:2022iyx,Chakraborty:2023mzc,Chakraborty:2023zdd, Aharony:2023dod}, and \cite{Guica_lecture} for a review).